 GFF is proud to continue promoting gender parity in the cinematic arts at our festival in 2020, with over half of our films being directed by women!
 This bold series of feature films presents new works by the world’s best emerging female filmmakers working today!
-Generously sponsored by Black Watch Entertainment, Blue Prairie Productions, Build Films, Canadian Media Producers Association, Rebecca Gibson, MAWA, Nüman Films, Original Pictures Inc. and Tripwire Media Group.
+Generously sponsored by Farpoint Films, Black Watch Entertainment, Blue Prairie Productions, Build Films, Canadian Media Producers Association, Rebecca Gibson, Nüman Films, Original Pictures Inc. and Tripwire Media Group.

 An Indigenous apprentice Ironworker in a city that for a hundred years suppressed the memory of its formative struggles learns his trade building a monument to the streetcar tipped over during the bloody climax of the 1919 Winnipeg General Strike.
 He is joined by a colourful cast of fellow workers; activists; an anarchist; community organizer; a chorus; a labour historian; and a Winnipeg born, Chinese-Metis veteran octogenarian Ironworker with fifty-plus years of labour history.
 In this affecting documentary, intersecting characters embark on a journey to reveal the enigmatic and evocative strike story as the streetcar monument takes shape.